bhandley/BH_Torque_examples/SE_exercise/README.md

 6)  Review the ssm blueprint which was added to the Blueprint section.

 ### Blueprint modification.
+The imported Terraform stor and create a new key value pair in AWS System Service Managment.
-The initiation phase and Blueprint creation basicly managed to use the original Terraform file and enrich it with additional options such as blueprint inputs which can be provided by the user, API or CI plugin when creating an environment from this blueprint.
+The initiation phase and Blueprint creation basicly managed to enrich the original .tf file with additional options such as:

+ * Duriation - environment timer.
+ * Blueprint inputs - provided by the user
+ * Tags - The user could add default tags for better metadata records.
+ * Use API or cli plugin when creating an environment with REST.
+ * Rule base posicy - to enforce environment setup.

 (below is the ssm blueprint yaml file for reference).

 I used Torque document below to modify the Blueprint's inputs and add AWS credencial